f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 .. image:: images/nim_instance_details.png

-10. In the *App Protect Details* section, you can clearly see that a WAF policy has been applied and is active.
+1. In the *App Protect Details* section, you can clearly see that NGINX App Protect has been installed and is active.

 .. image:: images/nim_app_protect_details.png